Don't Call This Love: Promotion

-Critical reception
+On the week of release, “Don’t Call This Love” was featured in industry press as a "Single of the Week".
+The song was reportedly A-listed at major UK radio stations, giving it extensive airplay in the immediate pre- and post-release period.
+On 11 October 2008—the night before release—Jackson performed “Don’t Call This Love” live on the results show of The X Factor.
+The performance was billed as his "comeback" to the show that launched his career.
+Following this, he appeared on the national morning television programme GMTV to perform and promote the single to a broad audience.

+In interviews preceding the single’s release, Jackson described “Don’t Call This Love” as his favourite track on the forthcoming album and said the song would showcase a more mature vocal style, marking a deliberate step forward from his previous work.
+He emphasized wanting people to see him as a serious recording artist rather than just a reality-TV winner, reflecting on the song as a statement of intent for his post-TV career.
+As part of the promotional campaign, Jackson returned to his native Scotland for a public signing event at the HMV store in the Almondvale Centre in Livingston — the same store where he had once worked.
+The in-store appearance coincided with the single’s release and was covered by regional media, drawing attention from both longtime local supporters and new fans.
+He expressed gratitude for the support from his Scottish fanbase, noting it was “amazing to be back on home turf.”

+Reception

 "Don't Call this Love" received largely positive reviews from media critics following its release.
-Digital Spy commented "Don't Call this Love is a thoroughly pleasant, classic-sounding ballad that anyone from Ronan Keating to Cliff Richard could carry off", further stating that "the luxuriant strings swell in all the right places, and Jackson's vocals are just are as smooth as they were on The X Factor, but there's a lack of character here that the glossy production can't quite disguise".
+Digital Spy commented, "'Don't Call this Love' is a thoroughly pleasant, classic-sounding ballad that anyone from Ronan Keating to Cliff Richard could carry off", further stating that "the luxuriant strings swell in all the right places, and Jackson's vocals are just are as smooth as they were on The X Factor, but there's a lack of character here that the glossy production can't quite disguise."
 Meanwhile, the BBC stated "there's really nothing going on here that isn't on your average James Morrison or Adele single, so the 'authentic music' brigade can shut up too.
 It's not all bad, it's not all good.
 He's not going to be around for a very long time, nor is he a national embarrassment".

-Commercial performance

-In the United Kingdom, "Don't Call this Love" debuted inside the top five on the UK Singles Charts, charting at number three week beginning 25 November 2008, following several promotional appearances, including a "winner's comeback" performance on The X Factor.
-The following week, "Don't Call this Love" fell to number eleven on the UK charts, slipping out of the top ten entirely.
-It remained in the UK Top 40 for a following week, charting at number twenty, before slipping from the Top 40 to number forty-two, week commencing 15 November 2008.
-The following week, 22 November, "Don't Call this Love" charted at number seventy-nine before falling out of the UK Top 100 Singles Charts.

-In Jackson's native Scotland, "Don't Call this Love" was considerablly more successful.
-The single topped the Scottish Singles Charts and remained at the number one position for two weeks, before slipping to number five on the charts and being knocked off the top spot by the X Factor's cover version of Mariah Carey's "Hero.
-In its following week, the song managed to remain within the Scottish Top 10 Singles, slipping to number eight and then to number ten the following week.
-On the chart update for the week commencing 23 November, "Don't Call this Love" had slipped from the Scottish Top 10 to its new position of number thirteen, falling three places from number ten in its previous week, with a new entry from Duffy with "Rain On Your Parade" knocking the song down to number thirteen.
-"Don't Call this Love" continued to fall down the charts in Scotland until its eighth week in the chart, where an increase in sales meant "Don't Call this Love" climbed from number twenty to number seventeen.